samheutmaker/major-a/README.md

 		 res.status(200).json({
 		 	event: event
 		 });
 	});
 })
 ```
 We pass `event._id` and `req.user._id` to `mTracking.track` to record the request. `mTrack` updated the resource tracking document modifies the event document whose `_id` corresponds to the `event._id` that we passed as the first parameter.
 <a name="withoutAuth"></a>
 #####Using resource tracking without mAuth or mAdmin

 In order to use resource tracking on routes that do not require authorization, you must still include `mAuth` and pass a `true` parameter to `mAuth`.
 This will allow non-logged in users to the access the path, the analytics will just be measured differently.

-For more infomation about mAuth, see [majorAuth](#majorAuth)
+For more information about mAuth, see [majorAuth](#majorAuth)

 <a name="contributors"></a>
 ###Contributors